Afnanrar/myaimtool/WEBHOOK_SETUP.md

 # 🚀 Facebook Webhook Setup Guide

-This guide will help you set up Facebook webhooks for real-time message delivery to your Facebook Messenger Tool.
+This guide will help you set up Facebook webhooks for real-time message delivery to your MyAim My Dream tool.

 ## 📋 Prerequisites